-The Season Has Ended
+1. The Season Has Ended

 Has the season ended?
 If so, it’s time to get fitted for a new custom mouth guard.
 Over time, your mouth guard will get thinner until it’s no longer able to protect your teeth the way it did when new.

-You Notice Damage
+2. You Notice Damage

 Don’t chew your sports mouth guard.
 Over time, this bad habit will damage the sports mouth guard until it’s frayed or deformed.
 Another bad habit we see athletes doing is wedging their into face masks.

-Your Bite Has Changed
+3. Your Bite Has Changed

 The whole point of a custom mouth guard is that it’s shaped perfectly to the contours of your teeth for the ultimate protection.
 Call our family dentists if your bite changed recently, especially if the mouth guard feels too tight or loose.

-Your Jaw Has Grown
+4. Your Jaw Has Grown